An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Spire Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how SR stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Gas Distributors industry.
+We show how SR stock compares to 2,000+ US-based stocks, and to peers in the Utilities sector and Natural Gas Distribution industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Spire Inc. is a public utility holding company based in St. Louis, Missouri, providing natural gas service through its regulated core utility operations while engaging in non-regulated activities that provide business opportunities.
 Its primary subsidiary Laclede Gas Company is the largest natural gas distribution utility in Missouri, serving approximately 631,000 residential, commercial and industrial customers in the City of St. Louis and ten counties in eastern Missouri.
 Its corporate headquarters is located in the 700 Market building in downtown St. Louis.
 On April 29, 2016, the company began trading on the New York Stock Exchange under the symbol SR. It had previously been known as the Laclede Group, trading under the symbol LG.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.